-But it just seems hard to believe that Auburn footing a $2,000 bill (calculating for inflation—actual 1977 cost: $499.15 including bartender and hospitality room, and you gotta have napkins) for beer and whiskey at an AU hosted high school coaching clinic would, like football players posing with coeds in Playboy, go over well in the age of the Auburn Family, etc.
+But it’s just kind of hard to believe that Auburn footing a $2,000 bill (calculating for inflation—actual 1977 cost: $499.15, including bartender and hospitality room… and you gotta have napkins) for beer and whiskey at an AU hosted high school coaching clinic would, like football players posing with coeds in Playboy, go over well in the age of the Auburn Family, etc.

-I’ve got the brochure and the schedule—they were back at Stokers for cocktails again—for the 1979 clinic, too, just not the receipt.
-Something tells me it was more.
+I’ve got the brochure and the schedule for the 1979 clinic, too, just not the Stoker’s receipt… which may have been a little more that year.
 Guest speaker?
 Woody Hayes, his knuckles still bruised purple.

 In the words of Ron Anders, Doug Barfield was a good man.

 * Auburn’s banned 1979 student recruitment poster

 * The WiFi Network Names of Auburn

 * Auburn’s Legend of Zelda

 * Pat Sullivan orders a “Wishbone T” on Bob Hope